aetperf/aetperf.github.io/_posts/2022-09-22-Download-some-benchmark-road-networks-for-Shortest-Paths-algorithms.md

 - DuckDB
 ---

-This goal of this Python notebook is to download and prepare a suite of benchmark networks for some shortest path algorithms on simple directed graphs with non-negative weights.
+This goal of this Python notebook is to download and prepare a suite of benchmark networks for some shortest path algorithms.
+We would like to experiment with some simple directed graphs with non-negative weights.
 We are specially interested in road networks.
 The files are available on the Universita Di Roma website.
 It was created for the 9th [DIMACS](http://dimacs.rutgers.edu/) implementation challenge : [*Implementation Challenge about Shortest Paths*](http://www.diag.uniroma1.it/challenge9/).
 This challenge dates back to 2006, but the files are still there.
 Here is the web page : http://www.diag.uniroma1.it//challenge9/download.shtml

 The networks corresponds to different parts of the USA road network, with various region sizes.
 Here are the different network names, from smaller to larger:
 - NY :  New York